bmeg/iceberg-schema-tools/docs/link-data-object.md

 In most cases, the link data object will be found in the `links` of the source JSON object.

 In some cases, there may be a need to describe a link between two JSON objects that have no implicit knowledge of each other.
 In this case, the link data object can be found in the `links` of a third JSON object that has implicit knowledge of both the source and target JSON objects.
+See `association` below.

 ## The `Link Data Object` Specification adapted for the `Graph` Use Case